HunterBelanger/exdir-cpp/README.md

 ## Dependencies
-This package is dependent on the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library, to handel all interactions with the ```.yaml``` file.
-It is present in most distro's repositories, and can usually be installed with your system's package manager.
+This package is dependent on the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library, to handle all interactions with the ```.yaml``` files.
+It is present in most distros repositories, and can usually be installed with your system's package manager.

 * **Ubuntu / Linux Mint :**